openimages/dataset/README.md

 Moreover, all images in the validation and test sets as well as part of the training set have human-verified image-level labels.
 Most of the human verifications have been done with in-house annotators at Google.
 A smaller part has been done with crowd-sourced verification from Image Labeler: [Crowdsource app](http://play.google.com/store/apps/details?id=com.google.android.apps.village.boond), [g.co/imagelabeler](http://g.co/imagelabeler).
 This human verification process allows to practically eliminate false positives (but not false negatives, so some labels might be missing from an image).
 A variety of computer vision models were used to generate the samples (not just the one used for the machine-generated labels above) which is why the vocabulary is significantly expanded (#classes column in Table 1).

-Overall, there are 19,995 distinct [classes with image-level labels](https://storage.googleapis.com/openimages/2017_11/classes.txt) (19,693 have at least one human-verified sample and 7870 have a sample in the machine-generated pool).
+Overall, there are 19,995 distinct [classes with image-level labels](https://storage.googleapis.com/openimages/2017_11/classes.txt) (19,693 have at least one human-verified sample and 7870 have a sample in the machine-generated pool; note that verifications come from both the released machine-generated labels and from internal-only models).
 Of these, [5000 classes are considered trainable](https://storage.googleapis.com/openimages/2017_11/classes-trainable.txt).
 The trainable classes are unchanged from V2 (in V2 they were defined to have at least 30 human-verified samples in the training set and 5 in the validation or test sets).
 Classes are identified by MIDs (Machine-generated Ids) as can be found in [Freebase](https://en.wikipedia.org/wiki/Freebase) or [Google Knowledge Graph API](https://developers.google.com/knowledge-graph/).
 A short description of each class is available in [class-descriptions.csv](https://storage.googleapis.com/openimages/2017_11/class-descriptions.csv).

 Each annotation has a confidence number from 0.0 to 1.0 assigned.
 Confidences for the human-verified labels are binary (either positive, 1.0 or negative, 0.0).
 Machine-generated labels have fractional confidences, generally >= 0.5.
 The higher the confidence, the smaller chance for the label to be a false positive.